kingluddite/web-dev-notes/frontend/js/es6/wesbos/redux/05-react-router.md

 At the very top level of our app, use the `Main` Component

 ## How our app will work
-Main will always be visible in our app but nested inside it will either be our Single component or our PhotoGrid component.
-How can we tell our router to route this way?
+`Main` will always be visible in our app but nested inside it will either be our `Single` component or our `PhotoGrid` component

+### How can we tell our router to route this way?
 Through nesting routes

 ### Nesting routes
 ```